Gorilla glue - silicone roof coating installation-min

 1. Slippery

-When SRM’s get wet, they can be very slippery.
-For areas of high foot traffic, such as near HVAC units, a roofing contractor will add sand into the wet coating during application.
+When silicone roof coating systems get wet, they can be very slippery.
+A roofing contractor will add sand into the wet coating during application for high foot traffic, such as near HVAC units.

-The sand provides a more stable walking area, and it also provides some strength to handle the abuse when HVAC panels and tools get placed down.
+The sand provides a more stable walking area and some strength to handle the abuse when HVAC panels and tools get placed down.

 2. Eligibility

-For an existing roof system to be eligible for an SRM installation, the roof needs to be in better condition than most roofs at the end of their serviceable life.
+For an existing roof system to be eligible for a coating system installation, the roof needs to be in better condition than most roofs at the end of their serviceable life.
 Some signs of a roof in good condition include:

 • The seams of the existing membrane are relatively intact